rafsalvioni/zeus-barcode/README.md

 require 'vendor/autoload.php';

 use Zeus\Barcode\Codabar;
-use Zeus\Barcode\Renderer\ImageRenderer;
+use Zeus\Barcode\Renderer\SvgRenderer;

 $bc = new Codabar('A123456B');
-$renderer = new ImageRenderer();
+$renderer = new SvgRenderer();
 $bc->draw($renderer)->render();
 ```

-The code above will create a Ean13 barcode with data "A123456B".
-This barcode will be drawed using ImageRenderer and the
+The code above will create a Codabar barcode with data "A123456B".
+This barcode will be drawed using SvgRenderer and the
 render() method show the result to browser, using especific headers.

 All barcodes will be check if the data given can be encoded for them.
 A barcode exception will be throwed on error.